zakirullin/cognitive-load/README.md

-# Cognitive Load Developer's Handbook
+# Cognitive Load In Software Development

 *It is a living document, last update: **January 2024***